 Because of my regret over not choosing a better monitor for the newborn period, I made it my biggest goal to find the best baby monitor for this rainbow baby.

-One that would allow for heart rate monitoring, oxygen monitoring, and give me a little peace of mind to leave the room where baby is sleeping.
-One that would allow me to relax and breathe while baby Bear sleeps, and maybe even get some quality rest myself.
+One that would allow for heart rate and oxygen tracking, and give me a little peace of mind to leave the room where the baby is sleeping.
+One that would allow me to relax and breathe while baby Bear sleeps.
+Maybe even get some quality rest myself.
 I will always be my child’s caregiver and the best monitor available, but in all my reading and googling, I discovered the Owlet Baby Care monitor, and know it’s the best choice for my family.

 Why I chose the Owlet Baby Care Monitor:

 - I can use it from the start.
 Because the Owlet Baby Care Monitor comes with three different sock sizes, it will fit your baby from day one!
 It isn’t just for the first few months, either.
 The Owlet sock will fit your child up to one year, and most children up to eighteen months!

 - It employs hospital grade technology by using Pulse Oximetry.
 That is the fancy little clip they put on your finger to track your blood flow and oxygen levels.
 Hospitals have been using it for years.
 It’s safe, proven and accurate.
 It helps to give me an extra set of eyes while myself and/or baby are asleep.
 Owlet worked with a team of pulse oximetry specialists, pediatricians, neonatologists and pulmonologists to determine the best and safest way to keep tabs on baby and notifies caregivers, and in my mind, you can’t get better than that!